Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Secondly, do the hard work necessary to become familiar with your chosen transcription niche – learn the terminology, test the transcription software, and practice your skills by listening to podcast episodes, live events, etc.

 Lastly, decide whether you want to offer transcription services part-time or full-time.
-Option one is a great way to earn extra money, while option two will allow you to make a living from home while working on your own hours.
+Option one is a great way to earn extra money, while option two lets you make a living from home on your own schedule.

 2) Improve Your Transcription Skills

 Whether you go after general transcription jobs or join medical transcription programs, having a good ear is not enough.
-It would help if you also type fast.
+It would help if you also typed fast.

 All in-demand transcribers have one thing in common – they can type faster than most workers in the field.
 So, how do you reach the same level as them?